The Many Faces of Go, version 12

 With very little go knowledge, this algorithm can beat any of the traditional,

-Many Faces of Go, version 12 is the only program to combine the new search algorithm
+Many Faces of Go, Version 12 is the only program to combine the new search algorithm

 avoids most of the strange moves.
 This led immediately to over five stones increase in playing